-SA2 agreed the attached TS 23.287 CR and TS 23.304 CR to clarify PC5 DRX operations per the RAN2 agreements in S2-2201946/R2-2203693 and the SA2 answers above.
+In addition to the above, SA2 would like to inform RAN2 that the attached TS 23.287 CR and TS 23.304 CR were agreed to clarify PC5 DRX operations per the RAN2 agreements in S2-2201946/R2-2203693 and the SA2 answers above.
+SA2 would like to seek feedback from RAN2 regarding the following aspect of the CR:

-The attached CRs also clarify the following aspect:

 the upper layer does not provide NR Tx Profile to the AS layer when there is no NR Tx Profile mapped for the relevant service.
 In this case, the AS layer can consider that SL DRX is not supported.
-Anyhow, how the AS layer operates in this case is up to RAN2.
+How the AS layer operates in this case is up to RAN2.

+SA2 Question 1: Would this behaviour be compliant with RAN2's assumption, or would AS layer always expect a NR Tx Profile from upper layer?

+Regarding the following RAN2 agreement, SA2 discussed how the use of "default SL DRX configuration" is controlled for DCR message.

+SA2 Question 2: Would the use of "default SL DRX configuration" also require the NR Tx Profile?